Best Scrambled Eggs You’ve Ever Tasted!

 With enough butter, anything is good.

-I usually sautée red bell pepper and zucchini to go with my eggs.
-It’s my breakfast favorite!
+I usually sautée red bell pepper and zucchini to go with my eggs, because it’s my breakfast favorite!
 Plus I get some of my veggie intake done for the day.

 Here’s a terrible joke for you while you’re scrambling eggs: